JakasaurusRex/SillyLittleGuysIn3D/README.md

 ### Animal Jamming!

-Now we have enough knowledge to try to recreate a SneepSnorp3D-like animal!
+Now we have enough base knowledge to try to recreate a SneepSnorp3D-like animal!

 I recommend watching the first 2 minutes of SneepSnorps Capybara Video below.
 They move pretty fast but its useful for getting an idea of how to shape your object!
 Some useful tools they use a lot is Loop Cuts, Proportional Editing and the mirror modifier to avoid having to make changes 2 times!